Module 7: Ocean Acidification, Red Tides, and Monster Jellyfish

 In the latter part of Module 6, we learned about changes in circulation and health of the oceans that are predicted to occur with climate change.
 In this module and Modules 8-11, we continue to address the impacts of climate change on natural systems.
 These changes are very much central to the issue of sustainability of the planet and its populations.
 "Sustainability" has a variety of definitions, and, in particular, the meaning for environmentalists is substantially different from the meaning for businesses.
 Regardless of where you might be coming from, sustainability means the preservation of society and our way of life.
 Most directly, we are concerned with maintaining the needs of people today and in the future, and this very much hinges, as we will see in this module, on sustaining the life support systems of the planet.

 Global warming and an array of environmental changes resulting from human activities are already causing profound impacts on organisms across the spectrum of the marine food chain.
 Warming of the ocean and subtle changes in its chemistry are combining with pollution and overfishing to alter the habitat of many marine creatures.
 In the near future, these habitats look to be further impacted, and potentially destroyed, with possibly devastating biological and economic consequences, including very negative impacts on people.
-The goal this module is to learn about three very different but equally significant impacts of climate change and human activity on life in the ocean: ocean acidification, red tides, and blooms of jellyfish.
+The goal of this module is to learn about three very different but equally significant impacts of climate change and human activity on life in the ocean: ocean acidification, red tides, and blooms of jellyfish.

 To set the stage, watch the Award Winning video Sea Change, produced by Craig Welch.